crazyyy/wp-framework/wordpress/wp-content/plugins/wp-optimize/readme.txt

 Contributors: DavidAnderson, ruhanirabin, DNutbourne, aporter, snightingale, lumberhack Donate link: https://david.dw-perspective.org.uk/donate
-Tags: cache, optimizing, database, image optimize, performance, clean, spam, speed, caching, smush, smushing Requires at least: 3.8
+Tags: cache, optimizing, database, image optimize, performance, clean, spam, speed, caching, smush, smushing Requires at least: 3.9
-Tested up to: 5.2
+Tested up to: 5.3
-Stable tag: 3.0.11
+Stable tag: 3.0.16
 License: GPLv2+
 License URI: https://www.gnu.org/licenses/gpl-2.0.html

-WP-Optimize makes your site fast and efficient.
+Makes your site fast and efficient.
 It cleans the database, compresses images and caches pages.
-Fast sites attract more traffic and users.
+Cached sites attract more traffic and users.

 == Description ==

 WP-Optimize is a revolutionary, all-in-one plugin that cleans your database, compresses your images and caches your site.

-Built around the world’s fastest caching engine, this simple, popular and highly effective tool has everything you need to keep your website fast and thoroughly optimized!
+Our cache feature is built around the world’s fastest caching engine.
+This simple, popular and highly effective tool has everything you need to keep your website fast and thoroughly optimized!

 [vimeo https://vimeo.com/333705073]